George Yardley: Early life

-Yardley was born on November 3, 1928, in Hollywood, California to George H. Jr., a building contractor, and Dorothy (Schoyer) Yardley.
-The family moved to Balboa Island in 1942.
+Yardley was born on November 3, 1928, in the Hollywood neighborhood of Los Angeles.
+His father, George H. Jr., was a building contractor, and his mother was Dorothy (Schoyer) Yardley.
+In 1942 the family moved down south to Balboa Island, Newport Beach.
 He attended Newport Harbor High School, starring on the basketball team.
 When he graduated in 1946, Yardley had reached his adult height of 6 ft 5 in (1.96 m), or reached that height between high school and college.
 He was third-team All-CIF (California Interscholastic Federation) in high school.

 College

-Yardley attended Stanford University, where he made the basketball team as a walk-on, with no scholarship.
+After high school Yardley matriculated to Stanford University, where he made the basketball team as a walk-on, with no scholarship.
 He played on the varsity from 1947-50.
-As a senior, he broke former Stanford star and future Hall of famer Hank Luisetti's 12-year old Pacific Coast Conference (PCC) scoring record (which new record was in turn broken shortly thereafter by future Hall of fame guard Bill Sharmin).
+As a senior, he broke former Stanford star and future Hall of famer Hank Luisetti's 12-year old Pacific Coast Conference (PCC) scoring record (which new record was in turn broken shortly thereafter by future Hall of fame guard Bill Sharman).
 Hall of Fame coach John Wooden observed Yardley's ability to score in a variety of ways.
 Yardley was one of the few players dunking at the time.
-Both Yardley and Sharmin were selected to the PCC Southern Division All-Star team in 1950.
+Both Yardley and Sharman were selected to the PCC Southern Division All-Star team in 1950.
 He was a Helms Foundation second-team All-American in 1950, and two-time All-American.

 Yardley graduated in 1950 with a degree in civil engineering, earning both Bachelor’s and Master’s degrees at Stanford.
 He was also at excellent volleyball player at Stanford.
 Yardley was a member of Phi Kappa Psi fraternity, and earned the nickname "Yardbird" due to the chores he was required to complete by his fraternity brothers as the youngest man in the fraternity.
 The nickname was later shortened to "Bird".

 In addition to basketball, Yardley was an All-American volleyball player, and five-time tennis champion in his age-bracket.